Victory Day (9 May): Mass processions

 In Belarus on non-jubilee years, a procession is held from October Square, which ends with the laying of wreaths on Victory Square.
 In 2015, a parade of young people, cadets of military lyceums, young athletes took place on Bishkek's Ala-Too Square, attended by President Almazbek Atambayev and Prime Minister Temir Sariev.

 The Immortal Regiment (Бессмертный полк; Bessmertniy Polk) is a massive civil event staged in major cities in Russia and around the world every 9 May.
 Since it was introduced in 2012, it has been conducted in cities such as Moscow, Washington D.C., Dushanbe, Berlin, and Yekaterinburg.
-Participants carry pictures of relatives and/or family members who served during the Second World War.
+Participants carry pictures of relatives or family members who served during the Second World War.
 The front line of the procession carries a banner with the words Bessmertniy Polk written on it.
 Up to 12 million Russians have participated in the march nationwide in recent years.
 Since 2015, the President Vladimir Putin and senior Russian officials have participated in the procession in Moscow.
 It has come under criticism by those who charge that participants are carrying photographs and discarding them after the event.

 Gatherings at monuments

 Members of government usually take part in a wreath-laying ceremony at their national war memorial, usually dedicated to the specific war victory.
-Wreaths are often laid at memorials such as the Tomb of the Unknown Soldier (Moscow), the Monument to the Unknown Sailor (Odessa), and the Monument to Hazi Aslanov (Baku).
+Wreaths are often laid at memorials such as the Tomb of the Unknown Soldier (Moscow), the Monument to the Unknown Sailor (Odesa), and the Monument to Hazi Aslanov (Baku).
 Although Latvia does not officially recognize 9 May, most of the large Russian community informally celebrates the holiday, with trips to the Victory Memorial to Soviet Army being common in Riga, with some diplomats (ambassadors of Russia, Kazakhstan, and Belarus) as well as some politicians (Nils Ušakovs, Alfrēds Rubiks) also taking part.
+On 20 April 2023 the Latvian Parliament passed a bill to ban all public celebrations on May 9, the only exception being Europe Day.
+The law was meant to stop the "glorification of warfare and to stem the propagandist distortions of World War II history often implicit in Victory Day celebrations."